jlaguck1/my-website/README.md

 # website

-A simple website meant for job applications.
+My simple website meant for job applications and future/potential employers.
 Subject to change.